michaelficarra/FunctionalJS/README.md

 ### Array Methods
-The array methods `forEach`, `each`, `every`, `some`, `filter`, `map`, `reduce`, `reduceRight`, and `sort` are defined as Function instance methods that accept an array as input.
+The array methods `forEach`, `each`, `every`, `some`, `filter`, `map`, `reduce`, `reduceRight`, and `sort` are defined as Function instance methods that accept an array as input. `foldl` and `foldr` are implemented as aliases to `reduce` and `reduceRight`.
 The function call is translated into the associated method call on the array, passing the function upon which the method was called as the first argument and any other arguments supplied as successive arguments.

 	var fn = function (a,b){ return a+b; }		// <#Function:fn>
 	fn.reduce([1,2,3,4],0)						// 10